-He hummed in thought.
-“Enyo has been considered Ares’s wife, sister, mother, or companion at arms, ’tis not clear, but I think of her as his wife and dearest companion, who rides with him into battle, along with Ares’s sons Phobos and Deimos.”
+He nodded.
+“Enyo has been considered Ares’s wife, sister, mother, or companion at arms, ’tis not clear, but I think of her as his wife and dearest companion, who rides at his side into battle, along with his sons Phobos and Deimos.”

 “I would like you to take me on a tour of your stables, if you please.”

 “I will soon, but not this week.
 I was told Helen was not pleased to meet you.”

 She sniffed.
 “Enyo loved me.
 What is wrong with Helen?”

 “Then why would you buy or breed her?”

 “Firstly, I would pay any price to have her dam and sire, but they will never be for sale.
 Secondly, she was cheap.
 Whether she can be trained or not, I could spare the coin to at least try.
 Thirdly, she is—was—a maiden.
 I hadn’t found a stallion yet that could mount her, but she fell in love with Troy the minute I walked him past her stall and is completely tractable in his company.
 I decided to see what comes of it.
 Thus far I’m the only one who’s been able to ride her, and only for a few seconds before I land on my arse in the dirt.”
 His brow wrinkled.
 “Would you be so kind as to ride the mares when Troy is out on the field?
 The stable is growing, my marshal can’t hire enough grooms fast enough to exercise them, and they need to be ridden.
 My women go riding almost every day, but they have their own mounts and are not willing to ride any others and they won’t ride astride.”